factorysh/shepherd/README.md

-Janitor
+Shepherd
 =======

-Janitor removes exited containers, with a grace time.
+Shepherd removes exited containers, with a grace time.

 Build it